Kunalll1/Foss-Engine/README.md

 ## Description

-WordPress Content Generator is a powerful tool that automates your content creation process by leveraging OpenAI's API.
+Foss Engine is a powerful tool that automates your content creation process by leveraging OpenAI's API.
 This plugin allows you to upload a CSV file containing topics, generate content for each topic using OpenAI, edit the generated content, and publish it as WordPress posts or pages.

 ### Features